cheeseonamonkey/CryptIt-ObsidianPlugin/README.md

 Then, by clicking the icon on the left ribbon bar, or by running the  `Crypt-It`  command, the Crypt-It dialog modal will appear:
 ![Pasted image 20220102185346](https://user-images.githubusercontent.com/54555500/147898434-be6ffc8b-7e8e-4e81-b278-efdc9c609818.png)

-When you click one of the buttons, the password in the text field will be hashed into the 128-bit cryptographic key, and the currently selected text will be replaced.
+When you click one of the buttons, the password in the text field will be hashed into the 128-bit cryptographic key, the text will be encrypted/decrypted, and the currently selected text will be replaced

 ### Encrypting
 ---